 To see the vast difference between the two scenarios, let’s look at what happens to this theoretical 25 year old Texas male when he reaches his seventies.

-In the illustrated scenario, a 71 year old Texas male had $191,144 in cash surrender value and a $219,816 death benefit, which was based on an 8.09% average interest rate.
+In the illustrated scenario, a 71-year-old Texas male had $191,144 in cash surrender value and a $219,816 death benefit, which was based on an 8.09% average interest rate.
 As we’ve previously seen in “The Cost of Fees in Your Investments,”, the compound average growth rate of the stock market over the past 25 years is 9.7%; however, the constant draining of fees (see catch #3 above), particularly from the first few years, makes this scenario improbable.
-In the scenario showing the guaranteed rate of 2.5%, the same 71 year old has $0 cash surrender value and death benefit.
+In the scenario showing the guaranteed rate of 2.5%, the same 71-year-old has a $0 cash surrender value and death benefit.

-The poor person who buys this life insurance policy and gets the contractually guaranteed interest rates will have no cash value and no coverage at age 71.
-If he complains to his agent (assuming his agent is still alive to complain to at this point), his agent will give him the shoulder shrugging version of “sorry, Charlie…check the terms of the contract.”
+The poor person who buys this Indexed Universal Life Insurance policy and gets the contractually guaranteed interest rates will have no cash value and no coverage at age 71.
+If he complains to his agent (assuming his agent is still alive to complain to at this point), his agent will give him the shoulder-shrugging version of “Sorry, Charlie…check the terms of the contract.”
 The pretty pictures and illustrations will have vanished, replaced by the reality of legal contractual obligations.

 That, Dear Reader, is why you have to read the contract carefully.
 The insurance policy is chock full of illustrations and hypothetical examples, but only one contractually obligated return, and it’s very low.

-Furthermore, the flow and terminology of the contract is confusing.
-I have a MBA from a top 10 university and passed the CFP exam, so I’d like to think I’m no dope.
+Furthermore, the flow and terminology of the contract are confusing.
+I have an MBA from a top-10 university and passed the CFP exam, so I’d like to think I’m no dope.
 I had to reread the contract four times before I fully understood what was going on and where the catches were.